reedws/IT3049C/Labs/3.interfaces/index.md

 3. Create a class `ShortWordFilter` that implements the `Filter` interface.
 4. The `accept` method for this class should accept all string of length < 5.
 5. Create a Java Main class, `ShorWordtLister.java`.
 This program:
-  a.
-Lets user pick a text file using the `JFileChooser`.
+  * Lets user pick a text file using the `JFileChooser`.
     - a text file of some random words is included in the project.
     - Remember to set the working directory for the `JFileChooser`
-  b.
-Uses the `ShortWordFilter` to display the short words from the file.
+  * Uses the `ShortWordFilter` to display the short words from the file.
 It can be called as such
     ```java
     Filter.applyFilter(myArrayListOfwords, myShortWordFilterInstance);
     ```
-  c.
-Loop over the filtered array and print the word to the console.
+  * Loop over the filtered array and print the word to the console.